alibaba/formily/docs/guide/advanced/async.md

-# 实现异步数据源
+# Asynchronous Data Sources

-异步数据源管理，核心体现在[Field](https://core.formilyjs.org/api/models/field)模型中的 dataSource 属性，我们可以在 effects 中修改 Field 的 dataSource，也可以在 reactions 中修改 dataSource 属性。
+Asynchronous data source management, the core is reflected in the dataSource property of the [Field](https://core.formilyjs.org/api/models/field) model.
+We can modify the dataSource of the Field in effects, or modify the dataSource property in reactions.

-如果字段组件内部(比如 Select)有消费 dataSource 属性，当 dataSource 发生变化时，对应组件会自动重渲染。
+If the field component (such as Select) has a consumer dataSource property, when the dataSource changes, the corresponding component will automatically re-render.

 <Alert>
-注意：如果是业务自定义组件，请手动映射dataSource到自定义组件中，可以使用 <a href="https://react.formilyjs.org/api/shared/connect">connect</a>，也可以使用 <a href="https://react.formilyjs.org/api/shared/observer">observer</a> + <a href="https://react.formilyjs.org/api/hooks/use-field">useField</a>
+Note: If it is a business custom component, please manually map the dataSource to the custom component, you can use  <a href="https://react.formilyjs.org/api/shared/connect">connect</a> or <a href="https://react.formilyjs.org/api/shared/observer">observer</a> + <a href="https://react.formilyjs.org/api/hooks/use-field">useField</a>
 </Alert>

-具体案例可以参考：
+Specific cases can refer to:

 - [Select](https://antd.formilyjs.org/components/select)
 - [TreeSelect](https://antd.formilyjs.org/components/tree-select)
 - [Cascader](https://antd.formilyjs.org/components/cascader)